Author by a waterfall on Croatia and Bosnia and Herzegovina roadtrip

 Croatia and Bosnia and Herzegovina Road Trip Itinerary (12 days)

-We were lucky to go on a 12 day road trip in Croatia and Bosnia and Herzegovina in end of May – beginning of June.
+We were lucky to go on a 12 day Croatia and Bosnia and Herzegovina road trip in end of May – beginning of June.
 But planning a trip like that takes a lot of time and effort, so I am sharing our itinerary and experiences, to help you plan your dream trip as well.
 You’re welcome!

 Jump to: